• Skip to primary navigation

 Spinach in Smoothies

 • Make sure that the spinach that you’re using is RAW.
-Cooked spinach won’t taste good in smoothies, so whether you’re using frozen or fresh spinach, just add it in your smoothies raw.
+Cooked spinach won’t taste good in smoothies, so whether you’re using frozen or fresh spinach, just add it to your smoothies raw.

 • Pair with naturally sweet fruits!
 I’m using pineapple in my recipe here, but banana also works great.